 We live in a world filled with visual drama in the form of seismic changes, within a broad historical and psychological heritage.
 I would like the viewers of my art to sense this drama, for the paintings to stir the emotions, or calm the senses.
 My work is a pursuit of balance between the tangible world that surrounds us and the spiritualism that dwells within each of us.
 These feelings find expression to remind us of our individual connection to our collective consciousness.

 I come across inspiration in my daily life, reacting to myriad cultural and technical influences, my dreams, the cultural zeitgeist, the environment, and something will strike me as a particularly good idea that evokes some poetry…I react to that and try to capture it.
 I take a picture of it, or sketch the essentials.
 Whatever the idea is, it is fleeting.
 Painting that moment, that idea, will help to reinforce a feeling, translating that impression into a permanent work of art.
 I strive for drama and interesting conflicts, some expressive statement, that may involve dreams and psychological vibrancy and motion, or serenity and a sense of peace, or wonder and awe…some set of feelings that help explain the world.

 At the center of my work are the ideas within my painting.
 I believe that ideas draped in beauty have an inherent attraction, that the messages can be digested and understood if they are aesthetically aligned with one’s spirit.
 My highest aim is bringing aesthetic insight, honesty, and delight to the people who live with my work and share my spiritual and intellectual world on a daily basis.

 Fortunately I have lately discovered that the paintings can take a bit of overworking and that most of the time more paint is better.
-And I have become interested in scraping the paint, or using the knife to make texture, making scraffito marks.
+And I have become interested in using rollers, scraping the paint, or using the knife to make texture, making scraffito marks.
 The results are a little richer and more engaging.

 I hope you enjoy the paintings.